pyQode/pyqode.core/README.rst

 Testing
 -------

-pyqode.core now has a test suite and measure its coverage.
+pyqode.core has a test suite and measure its coverage.

 To run the tests, you must first install tox and pytest::